 As with any business, early-stage companies have the option to either raise funds through equity or debt.
 While both the mechanisms have their own set of pros and cons, convertible notes offer a hybrid solution to match the needs of early-stage investing.

 In a way, they work as short-term loans to the company for which the investors receive interest payments.
-However, they also get converted into equity when a predetermined condition is met.
+However, under predetermined conditions, interest converts into equity.
 The predetermined conversion event is generally a future round of funding or exit event.

 It goes without saying that investors must exercise caution and perform their own due diligence before deciding to invest in convertible notes.
-The primary aspects that need to be looked into are:
+Here are the primary aspects that need to be looked into:

-Interest Rate: Since convertible notes are a type of loan, investors must look at the interest rate being offered.
-In the case of crowdfunding, interest is usually not paid back in cash, but it gets accrued and converts into equity.
+- Interest Rate: Since convertible notes are a type of loan, investors must look at the interest rate being offered.
+In the case of crowdfunding, interest accrues and converts into equity instead of cash.

 Pros of Convertible Notes

 Convertible notes are the most common methods of investing in early-stage companies.
 They are simple and uncomplicated, and they offer the “best of both worlds.”

 Investors investing in these notes receive an interest payment, along with becoming an equity stockholder in the company upon conversion.
 Valuation cap, discount rate, and interest protects the rights of convertible note holders

 Convertible notes are ideal instruments for investors willing to take the risk of investing in a startup without getting involved in the complications of valuations.
 At this time, despite lacking metrics to value the company which some investors consider risky, high risk means high rewards.